Japan reports 1st death from virus, 44 more cases on ship

 TOKYO (AP) — Japan announced Thursday its first death from a new virus from China, hours after confirming 44 more cases on a cruise ship quarantined near Tokyo as fears of the spreading disease mount in the country.

 Health Minister Katsunobu Kato said the first fatality is a woman in her 80s who had been hospitalized since Feb.
 1 when she was diagnosed with pneumonia.
 Her confirmed diagnosis came after her death, he said.
-The woman, a resident of Kanagawa prefecture near Tokyo, was the mother-in-law of a taxi driver who also became a newly confirmed case, Japanese media reported.
-Health Ministry officials declined to confirm a relationship at the request of her family.
+The woman, a resident of Kanagawa prefecture near Tokyo, had no record of traveling to China or contacts with Chinese visitors, and health officials are investigating how she contracted the virus.

-Officials also confirmed two other cases, a doctor in his 50s who works at a hospital in western Japan and a man in his 20s who lives in Chiba, near Tokyo.
-None had a record of traveling abroad in recent weeks or contacts with Chinese — a possible sign that the virus is spreading inside the country.
+Kato also confirmed two other cases of the virus, a Tokyo taxi driver in his 70s and a doctor in his 50s who works at a hospital in western Japan.

 Earlier Thursday, he announced 44 new cases on the Diamond Princess, which is still carrying nearly 3,500 passengers and crew members.
 The ship now has 218 people infected with the virus out of 713 tested since it entered Yokohama Port on Feb.
 3, the largest cluster of infections outside China.